 Note: Use caution when increasing the dose of dronabinol because of the increased frequency of dose-related adverse reactions at higher dosages.

-Appetite stimulation in AIDS patients: Adults: Oral: Initial: 2.5 mg twice daily (before lunch and dinner); for patients unable to tolerate this dosage, may reduce to 2.5 mg once daily (in the evening or at bedtime to reduce the risk of CNS symptoms).
+Appetite stimulation in AIDS patients: Oral: Initial: 2.5 mg twice daily (before lunch and dinner); for patients unable to tolerate this dosage, may reduce to 2.5 mg once daily (in the evening or at bedtime to reduce the risk of CNS symptoms).
 May increase dose gradually based on response and tolerability (maximum: 20 mg per day [in divided doses]).